julienetie/lambdascript/decoupled-javascript.md

 Polyfills should be included manually as necessary, rather than relying on polyfill libraries that contain multiple polyfills.
 It's also discouraged to use invalid syntax to support non-standard features.
 Excessive or non-standard syntax should be avoided as it's unlikely to enhance performance, maintainability, or the user experience.

 ### 1.4.
 Exceptions
-Before opting for legacy syntax, ensure that the platform you're developing for lacks adequate support for ECMAScript 2015.
-Understanding the limitations of the platforms you develop for is crucial before making such a decision as newer standards can allow for vastly improved productiveity.
+Before reverting to legacy syntax, it's crucial to ascertain whether the platform you're developing for lacks sufficient support for ECMAScript 2015.
+Recognizing the limitations of your development platforms is paramount, as embracing newer standards can lead to significantly enhanced productivity.

 ## 2. JavaScript Standard Style
 [![image](https://github.com/julienetie/decoupled-javascript/assets/7676299/b40f8fe6-2688-499e-bb53-ae8aacb2f5a6)](https://standardjs.com/)